Judge Mathis: Case handling and adjudicating approach

-Mathis typically begins proceedings by immediately giving the plaintiff the floor, having him/her expound on their side of the dispute in its entirety to gain insight into the matters.
-Mathis subsequently grants the defendant the same opportunity.
-Cases on Judge Mathis tend to go deeper and to more revealing places than those of most other court shows.
-He calls attention to peculiarities or juicy details exposed throughout the proceedings as a means of making the cases more stimulating to viewers.
-More open and unreserved in his personal beliefs than other judges, Mathis never hesitates to tackle serious, topical societal issues, political and mental health matters, and any other touchy subjects that emerge during the proceedings.
-Not one to shy away from disclosing his liberal mindset, Mathis ties in his social justice and rehabilitation perspectives into the cases.
+Mathis typically began proceedings by immediately giving the plaintiff the floor, having him/her expound on their side of the dispute in its entirety to gain insight into the matters.
+Mathis subsequently granted the defendant the same opportunity.
+Cases on Judge Mathis tended to go deeper and to more revealing places than those of most other court shows.
+He called attention to peculiarities or juicy details exposed throughout the proceedings as a means of making the cases more stimulating to viewers.
+More open and unreserved in his personal beliefs than other judges, Mathis never hesitated to tackle serious, topical societal issues, political and mental health matters, and any other touchy subjects that emerged during the proceedings.
+Not one to shy away from disclosing his liberal mindset, Mathis tied in his social justice and rehabilitation perspectives into the cases.

-While hearing the testimonies, Mathis takes on a relaxed, attentive, understanding, and open-minded nature.
-Rarely missing an opportunity to jest or poke fun, however, Mathis is given to wit and humor, also good-natured ridicule and ribbing of the parties, often rousing his audience to uproarious amusement.
-He sometimes cuts the tension–even tension he has fostered–with wisecracks or playfully taunting remarks.
-Mathis has bantered directly at audience members on occasion, also resulting in audience amusement.
-A trademark, Mathis sporadically uses a rather high-pitched voice to stultify litigants in a manner that suggests they've acted foolishly or have not recognized the obvious.
+While hearing the testimonies, Mathis took on a relaxed, attentive, understanding, and open-minded nature.
+Rarely missing an opportunity to jest or poke fun, however, Mathis was given to wit, joking and humor, also good-natured ridicule and ribbing of the parties, often rousing his audience to uproarious amusement.
+He sometimes cut the tension–even tension he had fostered–with wisecracks or playfully taunting remarks.
+Mathis had bantered directly at audience members on occasion, also resulting in audience amusement.
+A trademark, Mathis sporadically used a rather high-pitched voice to stultify litigants in a manner that suggests they've acted foolishly or have not recognized the obvious.

-Combined with his teasing and comedic tendencies on the bench, Mathis is known for his street smart; urban expressions; and, once he has closely observed, reasoned back and forth and taken a stance on the litigants and matters brought before him, his stern, shaming and firmly lecturing side as well.
-Occasionally, Mathis leaves the courtroom to deliberate and then returns with his verdict.
-Upon final judgment, he may briefly explain the legal principle guiding his verdict, especially if his ruling is based on a particular state's law.
-Reportedly, Mathis's rulings conform to the laws of the state where the case was originally filed.
-In recent years, the show has begun to conduct paternity testing in disputes about child custody, and drug testing if applicable.
-Mathis often offers or compels drug treatment and family counseling for those parties in need.
+Combined with his teasing and comedic tendencies on the bench, Mathis was known for his street smart; urban expressions; and, once he had closely observed, reasoned back and forth and taken a stance on the litigants and matters brought before him, his stern, shaming and firmly lecturing side as well.
+Occasionally, Mathis left the courtroom to deliberate and then returned with his verdict.
+Upon final judgment, he would briefly explain the legal principle guiding his verdict, especially if his ruling was based on a particular state's law.
+Reportedly, Mathis's rulings conformed to the laws of the state where the case was originally filed.
+In recent years, the show began to conduct paternity testing in disputes about child custody, and drug testing if applicable.
+Mathis often offered or compeled drug treatment and family counseling for those parties in need.